 - 32. Students are entitled to two attempts at each assessment. - 33.
-Course work assignments must normally be resubmitted within four weeks of receiving an initial fail mark.
+Course work assignments must normally be resubmitted within four weeks of ratifying the initial fail mark.
+Exams must normally be resat minimum 2 weeks after the ratification of the initial fail mark.
 Marks for any module that involves a resubmission or resit will be capped overall at 50%.
 Students are required to pass sufficient core modules and sufficient numbers of option modules (as described in 22) to complete the course.
-Students who fail to submit course work by the deadlines specified on more than one occasion without due reason (e.g. extenuating or mitigating circumstances) may have their registration terminated. - 34.
-Students who fail the dissertation at the first attempt will be permitted to resubmit the dissertation on one occasion at a date determined by the Board of Examiners.
+Students who fail to submit course work by the deadlines specified on more than one occasion without due reason (e.g. extenuating or mitigating circumstances) may have their registration terminated.

+- 34. Students who fail the dissertation at the first attempt will be permitted to resubmit the dissertation on one occasion at a date determined by the Board of Examiners.
 Marks for the re-submission of the dissertation will be limited to a bare pass (50%).
-Students who fail the dissertation at the second attempt will fail the

-MSc but may be awarded a Postgraduate Diploma at the Examiners' discretion if they have successfully completed 120 credits at level 7.

-35. Students who fail a core non-mandatory or option module after two attempts are permitted to replace the module with an alternative module (see 10.10 General Regulations) subject to still meeting programme structure requirements.
+Students who fail the dissertation at the second attempt will fail the MSc but may be awarded a Postgraduate Diploma at the Examiners' discretion if they have successfully completed 120 credits at level 7. - 35.
+Students who fail a core non-mandatory or option module after two attempts are permitted to replace the module with an alternative module (see 10.10 General Regulations) subject to still meeting programme structure requirements.
 Substitution of compulsory research or core mandatory modules is not permitted.